tslabs/zx-evo/pentevo/docs/TSconf/tsconf_en.md

 ## Achitecture

+(Here should be a drawing of a universal beauty, but I still cannot handle it...)

 ## Programming model

 Hardware in TS-Configuration is controlled via dedicated pull of ports with common address #nnAF.
 They can be written and/or read.
 Their access modes are specified in descriptions.

-Some of legacy ports are also provided like Z-Controller, Gluclock and Pentagon-128 ports.
+Z-Controller, Gluclock and Pentagon-128 ports are also supported.
 See correspondent sections for their description.

 It is also possible to access #nnAF registers for write by writing memory in pre-configured addresses using **FMAddr** register.

-Dedicated memory files like color RAM and sprite descriptors are also accessed using **FMAddr**.
+Dedicated memory files, e.g. color RAM and sprite descriptors are only accessed using **FMAddr**.

-## Registers

 ### Register access

 Access to TS-Configuration registers is performed via set of CPU ports with address #nnAF, where lower A0..A7 address part is #AF and higher A8..A15 is a register number.

+Some hardware internal registers are more than 8 bits wide.
+They are split to a number of #nnAF registers.

+On Reset some registers are initialized with default values.

+<u>***Please notice:***</u>

+Unused bits in a register must always be written 0, if not specified otherwise.
+This is to maintain compatibility with future versions of configuration.

+When reading from a register unused bits must be ignored.

 ### FMAPS

+### Registers table

+Currently available in this [file](TSconf.xls).

 ## Процессор и память